crystallabs/event_handler/README.md

 my.remove_all_handlers ClickedEvent
 ```

-`RemoveHandlerEvent`s will be emitted and multiple identical wrappers will be
+When `remove_all_handlers` is used, `RemoveHandlerEvent`s will be emitted as
+expected, and multiple identical wrappers will be removed according to the
-removed according to the above-documented behavior.
+above-documented behavior.
 Should `RemoveHandlerEvent` emits be disabled when using `remove_all_handlers`,
 see `EventEmitter.emit_on_remove_all?` and `EventEmitter.emit_on_remove_all=`.